Leadership mentoring matters for CEOs

 It’s true that most leaders would tell you they have relied on mentors throughout their career.

 In fact, among the 1,348 CEOs surveyed in the August 2020 Vistage CEO Confidence Index survey, 86% agreed that mentors have been a critical part of their career accomplishments.
-Without mentors, CEOs have to “figure it out” on their own, which is isolating.
-Or they have to adopt a trial-and-error approach to a previously solved problem, which means reinventing the wheel.
+Without mentors, CEOs have to “figure it out” on their own or they have to adopt a trial-and-error approach to a previously solved problem, which means reinventing the wheel.

 Source: August 2020 Vistage CEO Confidence Index survey